Navigation World Models: Experiments and Results

 \textbf{Using a Navigation World Model for Ranking}.
-NWM can enhance existing navigation policies in goal-conditioned navigation.
+NWM can enhance existing navigation policies in a goal-conditioned navigation.
 Conditioning NoMaD on past observations and a goal image, we sample $n \in \{16,32\}$ trajectories, each of length $8$, and evaluate them by autoregressively following the actions using NWM.
 Finally, we rank each trajectory's final prediction by measuring LPIPS similarity with the goal image (see Figure~\ref{fig:nomad}).
-We report ATE and RPE on all in-domain datasets (see Table~\ref{tab:traj-follow}) and find that ranking trajectories yields state-of-the-art navigation performance, with more sampled trajectories yielding better results.
+We report ATE and RPE on all in-domain datasets (Table~\ref{tab:traj-follow}) and find that NWM-based trajectory ranking improves navigation performance, with more samples yielding better results.